 Moses and the Burning Bush

-12God answered, “I will be with you.
-And this is your sign that I am the one who has sent you: When you have brought the people out of Egypt, you will worship God at this very mountain.”
+12God said, “I will be with you.
+I will give you a sign.
+It will prove that I have sent you.
+When you have brought the people out of Egypt, all of you will worship me on this mountain.”